 There are numerous free seminars and courses available out there especially for newcomers.
 Aside from face to face seminars/workshops, you can also attend online courses or webinars.
 Either way, you can meet people (virtually or in real life) and add them to your network.
 You can also attend job fairs, newcomer gatherings, and other community events to connect and stay connected (invariably, you will meet the same group of people in such events).

-A good source of upcoming newcomer events are Facebook groups (like Your English Online).
+A good source of upcoming newcomer events are Facebook Pages (like Your English Online).
 You can also check with Manitoba Start, immigrant-serving organizations, and the Canadian Immigrant Magazine (Canada-wide).

 Start your own group or create a blog

 If you really want to be proactive about it, you can create your own blog, organize a Facebook group, or start a forum thread.
 If you like writing, getting answers, doing research and taking charge, this may be good for you.
 Try to specialize on matters that you are an expert on so that you can build credibility.
 People naturally flock to and follow people (on social media and the internet) who provide well thought-out and accurate content.

 Try one or more of these suggestions and see your network start to grow.
 But be warned that maintaining a network requires nurturing as well.
 It is good practice to share resources to your network (instead of just taking resources) and participating in or helping out in events and activities.
 Just start getting out there, and be enthusiastic in knowing and helping people.